The Cost-Effective Way To Replace Missing Teeth

 Dentures have been a solution for missing teeth for centuries, but they have a few notable flaws.
 When we use our own teeth to chew, it stimulates the jaw bone and keeps it strong.
 Dentures aren’t very effective at providing this stimulation, resulting in oral health problems like bone loss in the jaws.
 This, in turn, can lead to the dentures not fitting very well, so they can slip and fall out easily and leave the gums feeling sore.

-Implants, on the other hand, are artificial teeth that are placed into the jawbone and function the same way as the roots of teeth.
+Implants, on the other hand, are artificial teeth the dentist places into the patient’s jawbone, where they function the same way as the roots of teeth.
 Implants greatly reduce the risk of bone loss and they won’t slip and slide while you’re trying to chew your food or have an engaging conversation.
 Taking care of implants is the same as taking care of natural teeth.
 True, the price tag can be higher with implants than dentures, but that’s pretty much the only advantage removable dentures have as replacement teeth.
 Implants can replace individual teeth or they can be used as anchors to support full or partial dentures.

 Benefits of Dental Implants

-Dental implants are the gold standard for replacing missing teeth.
+Dentists consider dental implants the gold standard for replacing missing teeth.
 Anyone missing teeth understands that they sacrifice confidence and the ability to smile and laugh without covering their mouths in shame.
 The most obvious of benefits is the ability for greater enjoyment of life.
 But the benefits go far beyond this:

 - Improved appearance and overall self-esteem: Dental implants look and feel like your own teeth because they permanently fuse with the bone.
 They give you back your smile and help you feel confident in yourself.